 Many other Nobles have inherited their Titles after becoming US citizens and as of now there is no law that would have the Government bases any action against the said Nobles, if one was even taken.

-Noble Dynasty The Caputo Family Association is in its activity open to cooperation with any state, Church and Cultural Institutions.
+The Caputo Historical Families Association is in its activity open to cooperation with any state, Church and Cultural Institutions.
 It has to be an open, two-way cooperation, based upon mutual respect and acknowledgment of its independence.